 To the girls in our lives, may they be daughters, sisters, nieces or just friends and acquaintances, we are role models.

 If we want this epidemic to end, if we want the younger generations of girls to grow into confident women, we need to acknowledge that this change starts with us.
-It’s paramount we understand that the way we look is just one part of our identity.

 Children are continuously watching us and take over a lot of our own behaviors.
 An empowered woman who loves and approves of herself is more able to raise a self-confident daughter, who is less likely to let herself influenced by the way other people perceive her.